Year of entry2017

 This course consists of modules of 30 credits each and you must complete modules worth a total of 360 credits.

 There are 3 kinds of module: compulsory Level 4 modules in core skills; Level 5 option modules which develop knowledge across broad areas of study; and Level 6 option modules which provide focused study on advanced topics.
-You take a balance of modules between the 2 disciplines - history and politics - or focus on either one of the disciplines at Level 6.
+You take a balance of modules between the two disciplines - History and Politics - or focus on either one of the disciplines at Level 6.

-In Year 2, you take 2 compulsory modules from history, a Level 6 option module from history and another Level 6 option module from politics.
+In Year 2, you take a compulsory module and a Level 5 option module from both disciplines.

-In Year 3, you take 1 compulsory politics module, a Level 6 history module and two Level 6 option modules from either history or politics.
+In Year 3, you take a compulsory Politics module, a Level 6 History module and a further two Level 6 option modules from either discipline.